dimichgh/request-local/README.md

 request-local
 =====
-The module provides middleware and API to store request context information.
+The module provides middleware and API to store request context data.

 It should not be used by any module directly, i.e. should not be defined as a direct dependeciy by any module, but as a peerDependencies.
 This is to prevent conflicts that may arise from using multiple versions of this module.
 Every app should include it as a direct depdency.